remotesensinginfo/rsgislib/doc/developer_guide.md

 The main coding style things to be aware of when providing a function for RSGISLib are:

 1. Variables should be in snake_case and all characters should be in lower case
+2. Functions should be in snake_case and all characters should be in lower case
-2. Class and function names should be in CamelCase
+3. Class names should be in CamelCase
-3. Module names should be lower case with no underscores between words.
+4. Module names should be lower case with no underscores between words.
-4. Functions should have keyword specified through the C++ interface
+5. Functions should have keyword specified through the C++ interface
-5. Pure python functions should provide type hints.
+6. Pure python functions should provide type hints.

 ### Python Code Style Tools
 Before code is committed to the RSGISLib git repo the [black](https://black.readthedocs.io)